Cardinals vs. Padres Player Props Betting Odds

-Player prop betting options for Juan Soto, Nolan Arenado and others are available in the San Diego Padres-St. Louis Cardinals matchup at Busch Stadium on Monday, starting at 7:45 PM ET.
+Player prop bet odds for Juan Soto, Nolan Arenado and others are listed when the San Diego Padres visit the St. Louis Cardinals at Busch Stadium on Tuesday (first pitch at 7:45 PM ET).

 Bet on this matchup or its props with BetMGM!